a poignant peek at the cultural evolution of closely-knit families

 During pre-teen years, I can recall how just about every Saturday my folks would pack the old Woodie with fishing gear and baskets of food stuffs for a festive gathering pitching horseshoes, playing cards, or fiddling.
 My only regret was not becoming fluent in Canadian French when I had the chance.
 As I grew older, I eventually discovered that during the war my Dad "did the right thing" as they say, and married a volunteer nurse from a prominent English family.
 But the price Mom paid was high, for I never did get to know her half of my heritage.
 Stripped of her title and a sizable dowry, she was immediately exiled; ironically not so much for getting pregnant out of wedlock, but for "having brought a commoner, a foreigner, a bloody Canuck" into their noble Devonshire fold.
 By default, we kids grew up speaking only English at home which at times hindered our ability to fully appreciate much of the weekend camaraderie.

-She would lock the common portal separating us from the clan reveling at her younger sister's, my Aunt Teresa's attached bungalow next door.
-She would swear me to secrecy when handing me one of her big cigars and a jigger of applejack my Uncle Armand was famous for.
-In fact, she told me stories of how her brother's home-brew got him deported five times, but his potent brandy proved so popular with the village locals, they'd pay his fines and bring him back across the border to resume supplies.
+She would lock the common portal separating us from the clan reveling at her younger sister's, my Aunt Teresa's attached bungalow next door, and swear me to secrecy when handing me one of her big cigars and a jigger of applejack my Uncle Armand was famous for.
+In fact, she told me stories of how her brother's home-brew got him deported five times, but his potent brandy proved so popular with village locals, they'd pay his fines and bring him back across the border to resume supplies.

 Aunt Amelia was quite the pistol; what fun times we’d have smoking cigars and sipping ‘shine while cheering for a Ted Williams homer.
 It was then I’d learned most of what little Canadian French I still recall, like when a Sox infielder bobbled an easy grounder.
 Oh my, how the string of cuss words flowed from Aunt Amelia’s lips.